 Registration to audit a course automatically makes the course non transferable upon matriculation.
 Non-matriculated students taking courses for credit will have a transcript on file in the Registrar's Office.
-Registration of PAU's matriculated students has first priority over the registration of non-matriculated students.
+Matriculated students have registration priority Registration over the registration of non-matriculated students.
 For courses listed in the PAU required curriculum, faculty may restrict some or all non-matriculated students from entry.